danspav/carousel-viz/README.txt

 -Total results: 1000

 Release Notes
+v 1.1.2
+-Minor change to pass AppInspect checks

 v 1.1.0
-Added ability to create tokens on click
+-Added ability to create tokens on click
-Updated dashboard to show example token usage
+-Updated dashboard to show example token usage
-Made value text fit better on fixed-size slides
+-Made value text fit better on fixed-size slides

 v 1.0.0
-Initial version
+-Initial version

 Issues and Limitations
 -Internet Explorer 11 and Microsoft Edge - Vertical orientation with fixed-sized slides can cause display issues.
 To workaround this, set the size to Automatic.